anthonyzhang1/My-Photo-Website/README.md

 #### The server is now running.
 You can go to the website's front page by entering `localhost:3000` into your browser's address bar.

 # Screenshots of the Application
-The front page, which shows off the most recently uploaded photos:
+The front page, which shows the most recently uploaded photos:

 ![front page](https://github.com/anthonyzhang1/My-Photo-Website/blob/main/.github/front%20page%20posts.png)